Perspective | Out of uncertainty comes a new Nationals motto: ‘Suck it up and deal with it’

 “Just suck it up and deal with it,” Scherzer said.
 “You can’t cry about situations.
 Everybody’s dealt a hand, and you’ve just got to play it.”

-The hand for Scherzer, whose between-starts regiment is legendary: He thought he would pitch last Thursday against the New York Mets.
+The hand for Scherzer, whose between-starts regimen is legendary: He thought he would pitch last Thursday against the New York Mets.
 Instead, it’s the Braves five days later.
 On a good day, Scherzer’s nostrils flair and his teeth grind as he prepares to pitch again.
 This?
 That gap could not have been fun at Chez Scherzer.

-“It was probably better than nobody was able to be around him,” Zimmerman said.
+“It was probably better that nobody was able to be around him,” Zimmerman said.
 “He would have been terrible to be around.
 He’s hardly bearable on a regular five days … so 10 days would have been miserable.
 I think I can see Max just going out in his own backyard and throwing a baseball to nobody, just to make sure he’s ready.”

-Close, but not exactly.
-Rather, he found a park and someone to catch — and threw there.
+Close but not exactly.
+Rather, he found a park and someone to catch and threw there.
 It is the mind-set of this team right now, just as it has been the mind-set of a country for 13 months.
 Be responsible.
 Be safe.
 Within those parameters, get it done however you can.

 “It’s a crazy year,” Scherzer said.
 “You’ve just go to keep a smile on your face.
 We get to play baseball [Tuesday].
 So I’m happy.”